zahasky/Neural_network_inversion/README.md

 </p>

 ### Example
 The following is a <a href="https://github.com/zahasky/Neural_network_inversion/blob/master/CNN_final_version/jupyter_workflow/LoopValidation.ipynb">jupyter notebook</a> demonstrating the overall workflow.
-Since the jupyter notebook reads files a bit differently than some IDEs, please use the files in the jupyter_workflow folder to run the workflow.
+Since jupyter notebook reads files a bit differently than some IDEs, please use the files in the jupyter_workflow folder to run the workflow.

 ### Citation
 If you use any of the associated data, codes, or models, the paper that desribes this work can be cited using the following bibtex entry.